 Sport has always been prominent, as has music and drama, and the ability to take part in the Duke of Edinburgh Award scheme in the wonderfully challenging Cyprus hinterland has been present since the earliest days of the school.
 The comprehensive nature of the school’s organisation gave opportunities to all, and the curricular support given by SCEA and then SCE to successive Headteachers and staff ensured appropriate development in line with UK schools.

-In 2009, St John’s School was federated, with a single Headteacher, with King Richard School in Dhekalia.
-In 2010 the school community celebrated the Golden Jubilee of St John’s and many former pupils travelled from around the world to join in the celebrations.
-The Senior Leadership Team now work across both schools, with both schools continuing to serve the needs of British Forces Cyprus and instil our core values of Excellence, Learning and Leadership.
+In 2010 the school community celebrated the Golden Jubilee of St John’s School and many former pupils travelled from around the world to join in the celebrations.